Peiiii/AgentVerse/README_EN.md

 ## 🔍 What is AgentVerse?

-AgentVerse is a platform that enables multiple AI agents (like experts from different fields) to collaborate on solving problems.
-Imagine:
+AgentVerse is an open-source platform that supports autonomous conversations between multiple AI agents.
+Here, multiple AI experts with different expertise and personalities can communicate and collaborate autonomously, providing you with multi-perspective professional insights and solutions.

+**Core Features:**
-- 💬 **Not just a simple chatbot**, but a team of AI experts that can think independently, collaborate, and automatically create new expert roles as needed
+- 💬 **Multi-Expert Collaboration** - Not just a simple chatbot, but a team of AI experts that can think independently and collaborate
-- 🧠 **Each AI has its own expertise and personality**, providing multi-perspective insights
+- 🧠 **Rich Character Profiles** - Each AI has its own expertise, personality, and thinking style
-- 🔄 **AIs discuss and interact automatically**, no need for manual coordination
+- 🔄 **Autonomous Dialogue Management** - AIs discuss and interact automatically, no need for manual coordination
-- 🔥 **AIs can create new AI roles based on your needs and automatically build expert teams**!
+- 🛠️ **Powerful Tool System** - Supports MCP protocol, allowing AIs to use various tools to complete tasks
+- 📁 **File Management** - Built-in file system supporting file operations and management

 ## 🚀 Live Demo